-It’s hard to argue that wearables look to be the next big digital design frontier and as a result there have been a rush of articles and design concepts surfacing over the past year trying to show off the possibilities of this new platform.
-The only problem is that I think most of the authors haven’t actually designed for these devices so their work sounds interesting and looks pretty but they’ve missed a few huge real world considerations that you quickly learn when you use these devices for an extended period of time and they are things that every designer needs to think about when creating an app for any wearable platform.
+It’s hard to argue that wearables look to be the next big digital design frontier and as a result, there has been a rush of articles and design concepts surfacing over the past year trying to show off the possibilities of this new platform.
+The only problem is that I think most of the authors haven’t actually designed for these devices so their work sounds interesting and looks pretty but they’ve missed a few huge real-world considerations that you quickly learn when you use these devices for an extended period of time and they are things that every designer needs to think about when creating an app for any wearable platform.

-Over the past year and a half I’ve experimented with a large number of wearable devices from a wide variety of manufacturers to really understand how they work and what consumers will want from them.
+Over the past year and a half, I’ve experimented with a large number of wearable devices from a wide variety of manufacturers to really understand how they work and what consumers will want from them.
+Consumers often want to purchase accessories for their devices from sites like Mobile Mob where they can find replacement straps and charging cables to use with their wearable device.
 I’m also one of a very, VERY small group of designers who have designed and launched an app on Google Glass as well as working with Apple to bring our app to Apple Watch with the resulting work featured in their last two keynotes.
 So instead of acting like too many ad agencies and holding tight to this unique expertise, I wanted to go over a few of the basics that will be critical for creating a great experience on any wearable platform to help designers create better wearable experiences out of the gate.

 This ISN’T a smaller smart phone

-It sounds so simple – wearables aren’t smaller smart phone.
-Yet the number one mistake that I’ve seen designers make is that they think the experiences on wearables devices should be a smaller version of their smart phone app.
-I tried it in the beginning and I can tell you that you will fail if you go down that road so lets get rid of that idea right from the top.
-You have to focus on how to create an experience that compliments your smart phone app as the vast majority of these devices must be paired with a smart phone to work.
+It sounds so simple – wearables aren’t smaller smartphones.
+Yet the number one mistake that I’ve seen designers make is that they think the experiences on wearables devices should be a smaller version of their smartphone app.
+I tried it in the beginning and I can tell you that you will fail if you go down that road so let’s get rid of that idea right from the top.
+You have to focus on how to create an experience that compliments your smartphone app as the vast majority of these devices must be paired with a smartphone to work.
 That means that these wearable apps don’t have to be a universe unto themselves and can be used for more focused interactions.
-But understanding those focused interactions is a more complex problem so lets explore that in the next section.
+But understanding those focused interactions is a more complex problem so let’s explore that in the next section.